 The weather looked promising as we were leaving the refuge but as soon as we reached the first pass the clouds rolled in and for the next two hours we hiked in the clouds.
 Even though we didn’t get the views I have hoped for, the mist created an unearthly atmosphere and made for some great photos.

 Day 3 is really exciting but challenging so make sure to get a really good rest the night before.
-The first objective is the via ferrata delle Bochette Centrali, one of my favourite intermediate via ferratas in the Dolomites!
+The first objective is via Ferrata Delle Bochette Centrali, one of my favourite intermediate via ferratas in the Dolomites!

-Around one hour after leaving rifugio Pedrotti you will reach Sella di Tossa pass.
-From here follow a series of well protected ledges then descend down the stemples and ladders onto Vedretta Di Ambiez glacier.
+Around one hour after leaving rifugio Pedrotti you will reach the Sella di Tossa pass.
+From here follow a series of well-protected ledges then descend down the stemples and ladders onto the Vedretta Di Ambiez glacier.

 Once again this is not the Mount Everest type of glacier for which you need special equipment to cross.
 A good pair of hiking boots and hiking poles for stability will do.
 There is no crevasse danger.

-From here it's another 30 minutes down to the refuge following glacier moraines.
+From here it’s another 30 minutes down to the refuge following glacier moraines.
 Pay attention to the red marks!
-Just as we descended we got caught in a big rain storm.
-With the visibility down we had troubles following the signs.
+Just as we descended we got caught in a big rainstorm.
+With the visibility down we had trouble following the signs.
 My GPS definitely came in handy at the time.

 Night 3: Rifugio Agostini